The Danger Signal (1915 film)

 The Danger Signal, Canavan, the Man Who Had His Way or Caravan is a lost 1915 American silent drama film directed by Walter Edwin and produced by George Kleine.
 It is based on the story by Rupert Hughes, which was originally published in the Saturday Evening Post.

 Plot

 According to a film magazine, "Danny Canavan, a blacksmith's son, possessing great strength, is a cringing, wavering, abject coward, scorned by all, particularly his father.
 Danny's wife does not neglect any opportunity to browbeat and scold him, neither do the helpers in his father's shop miss a chance to kick and beat him.
 President Cadbury, of an insurance company, is one day riding with his fiancee in a carriage that knocks down and severely injures Canavan.
 He is carried home and put to bed where he remains for many weeks, unable to escape even for a moment the gibes and taunts of his sharp-tongued wife, who, when he recovers, goes to the ward boss and obtains, through him a position as laborer for Canavan.
 Here, scorned by fellow workingmen, and nagged by a pitiless foreman, he spends a most unhappy time.

-One day he is called upon to warn vehicular traffic and pedestrians not to approach too near an excavation where dynamite is to he exploded.
-He is given a red flag to wave, and that marks the turning point in his life.
-He is astounded when everybody obeys his command, hacked by the red flag.
-A great awakening fills his soul, and he feels the tingle of real manhood in his blood.
-The red flag, the danger signal, has wrought this marvelous change.
-Within an hour he asserts his independence to his father and his wife, and whips an employee of his father's.